 Founded in Red Lion, Pennsylvania, Halestorm became one of the most popular heavy metal bands of the late 2000s and beyond.

-Vocalist Lzzy Hale and her sister Arejay began writing and performing music since the ages of 10 and 13 years old, respectively.
-The siblings released two EPs while they were still in school, Forecast for the Future in 1997 and (Don’t Mess With The) Time Man in 1999.
+Vocalist Lzzy Hale and her sister Arejay began writing and performing music at the ages of 10 and 13 years old, respectively.
+The siblings released two EPs while they were still in school: Forecast for the Future in 1997 and (Don’t Mess With The) Time Man in 1999.

 |Years Active||2000 to Present|

 Described by AllMusic as “art house nu metal,” Otep got their footing after Sharon Osbourne watched one of their earliest live performances.